TAGGRS/taggrs-wordpress/readme.md

 == Changelog ==

+= 1.0.4 =
+- Improved script robustness in the remove_from_cart event.

 = 1.0.3 =
 - Added TAGGRS Logo to the admins include files.
 - Changed all function names to "tggr_".